Polarix-Containers/.github/profile/README.md

-Blue OCI is a collection of minimal OCI containers.
-All of them are rebuilt daily, include hardened_malloc, and scanned for vulnerabilities.
+Blue OCI is a collection of OCI containers aiming to improve security over upstream builds.
+Our containers are rebuilt daily, include hardened_malloc, and scanned for vulnerabilities.

 We strive for maximum compatibility with upstream.
 Alpine and unprivileged users are used whenever possible.